KidkArolis/space-router/docs/content/_index.md

 const dispose = router.listen(routes, onChange)
 ```

-Starts listening to url changes.
+Start listening to url changes.
 Every time the url changes via back/forward button or by performing programmatic navigations, the `onChange` callback will get called with the matched `route` object.

-Note, calling listen will immediately call `onChange` based on the current URL when in `history` or `hash` modes.
-This does not happen in `memory` mode so that you could perform the initial navigation yourself since there is no URL to read from in that case.
+Note, calling listen will immediately call `onChange` based on the current url when in `history` or `hash` modes.
+This does not happen in `memory` mode so that you could perform the initial navigation yourself since there is no url to read from in that case.

 - `routes` an array of arrays of route definitions, where each route is an object of shape `{ path, redirect, routes, ...metadata }`
-  - `path` is the URL pattern to match that can include named parameters as segments
+  - `path` is the url pattern to match that can include named parameters as segments
   - `redirect` can be a string or a function that redirects upon entering that route
   - `routes` is a nested object of nested route definitions
   - `...metadata` all other other keys can be chosen by you